mtlynch/mtlynch.io/_posts/2019-07-31-dumbest-task-i-ever-outsourced.md

 ## It's not *that* dumb

-My friends smugly remarked, "Oh, *I'd* never spend $100 to clean a keyboard.
-I'd just do it myself."
-They're missing the point.
+When I told friends about my , they'd often smugly remark, "Oh, I'd *never* waste $100 to clean a keyboard.
+I'd just clean it myself."
+They, in fact, are wasting $100 but they don't realize it.

+There's an implicit cost to everything that you do.
+You probably can't calculate the value of your time down to the penny, but you can estimate it by asking yourself how much someone would have to pay you to do the task for them.
+If someone is unwilling to clean keyboards for $30/hr, then it's irrational to clean a keyboard to save $30/hr.

-A helpful way of evaluating whether to outsource something is to ask yourself how much someone would have to pay *you* to do the task.
-At the time, I was rolling in money from my cushy Google job but desperate for free time.
+At the time of my fateful keyboard cleaning, I was rolling in money from my cushy Google job but desperate for free time.
 For me to sacrifice my limited personal time to clean someone's keyboard, they'd have to pay me well above $100/hr.
-It would be illogical for me to clean my keyboard when others are willing to do it for far less.

-That said, there's obviously something hinky going on when an item's routine maintenance costs far exceed its value, so what went wrong here?
+That said, there's obviously something hinky going on when the cost of an item's routine maintenance far exceeds its value, so what went wrong here?

 ## Lessons learned